minvws/nl-covid19-coronacheck-app-coordination/docs/resultprovider/testsets/readme.md

-This testset is old.
+The CSV testsets in this directory are deleted.
 Check https://github.com/minvws/nl-covid19-coronacheck-provider-docs for documentation, part 'test-suite'